 Let’s talk about some play ideas for Kindergarten.
-Whether you are looking for some rainy day activities or some hands on materials to allows your students to interact with each other; we have some ideas for you.
+Whether you are looking for some rainy day activities or some hands-on materials to allow your students to interact with each other; we have some ideas for you.

 Play Ideas for Kindergarten

 Somehow over the evolution of Kindergarten, the word “play” has become a bad word in some schools.
 Some of you may not be able to “play” in your classroom.
 I understand that the ability to play may lie in the hands of your administration.
 We won’t shame you at all, we get it.

 But, many times teachers need play ideas in Kindergarten because they have extra time to fill, rainy recess, and STEM activities even require elements of play.
 (Can we mention how ironic it is to ask 5-year-olds to work together to solve a problem when you don’t let them work together to solve a problem playing first?!)

 If you are looking for some books on play in Kindergarten, here are a few we suggest for you.
 The first is Purposeful Play.
 Then we love Teach, Play, Learn.
 Finally, we suggest The Playful Classroom.
 We think diving into these books will help you and those higher up dive into play ideas in Kindergarten.

 And You Have Asked for Play Ideas

 We know many teachers ask the question, “What kind of items do your Kindergarteners play with?” often.
 We know that you get it.
 We know you have asked for this.
 So let’s dive into some kid-tested, teacher-approved play ideas.

 Plus, keep in mind that you won’t grab all these items right away.
 This is like the ideal, dream list that will take a few years to get to.